 As much as 50% of the energy used in your home goes toward heating and cooling.
-The team at James Taylor Construction (JTC) can assist you with upgrades that will help you conserve energy, while increasing comfort and lowering your utility bills.
+The team at James Taylor Construction Services, Inc. (JTC) can assist you with upgrades that will help you conserve energy, while increasing comfort and lowering your utility bills.
 For significant savings, ask us about the benefits of a metal roof, solar fan, solar shingles, blown-in insulation, and replacement windows (and see detailed info about all of these items in the pull-down menu).

 Why spend time, energy, and money making your home more energy efficient?

 - You will save money on your utility bills for many years to come.

 - Depending on where you live, you may be eligible for a tax credit.